Janice D. Walker, RN, MBA

 • Patient Engagement

 Jan Walker joined the Division's faculty in 2007 as a research associate.
-Her principal research interests lie in the development and evaluation of innovative processes that utilize patient feedback and information technology to improve care.
-She and Tom Delbanco are co-Principal Investigators of "OpenNotes," a series of multi-site grants from the Robert Wood Johnson Foundation which have explored the impact of making clinicians’ narrative notes easily available to patients.
-She is a co-investigator on a project evaluating how open notes may reduce errors and enhance patient safety, and on a grant in the Division of Clinical Informatics using collaborative IT tools to address needs of elders and their families.
+Her principal research interests lie in patients’ perspectives on care and the use of information technologies to improve their experience.
+She and Tom Delbanco are co-Founders of "OpenNotes," a national initiative that urges health care providers to offer patients ready access to the visit notes written by their doctors, nurses, and other clinicians.
+She was a co-investigator on a project evaluating how open notes may reduce errors and enhance patient safety, and has examined the information needs of elders and their families.
 Ms. Walker serves as an Assistant Professor of Medicine at Harvard Medical School.

 Current Research Support